 Before getting on-air with the RDS signal, you will need to decide on the settings to be used.
 The following RDS services must be set as the first.
-Use the Windows control software and its GUI or use the embedded website.
-For more experienced users or those without a Windows PC, any terminal programme can be used (see chapter 11).
+Use the Windows control software and its GUI.
+For more experienced users or those without a Windows PC, any terminal application can be used (see chapter 11).

-Note: When attempting to set-up a unit that was already placed in operation before, the user should apply the initialization first (chapter 12.2 or Windows control software help or embedded website menu item Factory defaults).
+Note: When attempting to set-up a unit that was already placed in operation before, the user should apply the initialization first (see chapter 12.2 or Windows control software help).